 - Complete online survey, which is due on August 7th

-- Participate at Undergraduate Research Day 2019, which will take place in October 2019, by presenting a research poster
+- Participate at Undergraduate Research Day 2019, which will take place on October 10, 2019, by presenting a research poster

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.